May Day In Greece More Like A Distress Call

 NPR's Sylvia Poggioli reports from Athens.

-Mr. COSTAS PANAGOPOULOS (ALCO Polling Agency): More than 60 percent said that they cannot accept new austerity measures.
+COSTAS PANAGOPOULOS: More than 60 percent said that they cannot accept new austerity measures.
 Of course we have no choice.

 POGGIOLI: Costas Panagopoulos runs to the ALCO Polling Agency.
 He says that despite widespread anger, the government has a big asset in its prime minister.
 He's still widely popular.

-Mr. GIKAS HARDOUVELIS (Chief Economist, Eurobank): The public thought of the public sector as a sacred cow.
+GIKAS HARDOUVELIS: The public thought of the public sector as a sacred cow.
 It's there for them to get benefits.
 They never thought they had obligations towards the public sector.
 Politicians behave in a similar way.

-Mr. YANIS STURNATAS (Economist): We think that the GDP will grow by 15 percent in five years, and productivity by 10 percent.
+YANIS STURNATAS: We think that the GDP will grow by 15 percent in five years, and productivity by 10 percent.

 POGGIOLI: Many other economists worry that the drastic cutbacks may further delay economic recovery and endanger Greece's ability to repay its debts.
 Yet economist Hardouvelis of Eurobank says Europeans may be reluctant to help Greece but they have much at stake that it avoid default.